AuDigitalHealth/ecl-examples/AMT/MP_ingredient_qty_search.md

-# Medicinal Product search by ingredient, form, dose
+# Medicinal Product Unit of Use search by ingredient, form, dose
-This example shows how to find Medicinal Products (_MP_) containing minimum doses of individual ingredients.
+This example shows how to find Medicinal Products Unit of Use (_MP_) concepts containing minimum doses of individual ingredients.
 It uses attribute groups to restrict the results to a refset and to group the constraints for each ingredient together.

 # Example
-We would like to find all the Medicinal Products that are tablets and contain at least 10mg codeine and 250mg of paracetamol.
+We would like to find all the Medicinal Products Unit of Use concepts that are tablets and contain at least 10mg codeine and 250mg of paracetamol.

 ```
 (